canonical/kafka-operator/docs/how-to/h-manage-units.md

 files also need to be accessible and correctly specified.

-Commands can also be run within a Kafka broker, since both the authentication file (alongside with truststore if needed) and the Charmed Kafka snap are already present.
+Commands can also be run within a Kafka broker, since both the authentication file (along with the truststore if needed) and the Charmed Kafka snap are already present.

 #### Example (Listing topics)